silverstripe/silverstripe-framework/docs/en/03_Upgrading/01_Upgrading_project.md

 ### Automatically switch to the new structure with the `reorganise` command
 The reorganise command can automatically update your project to use the new recommended structure.

 It will search your code and find any occurrence of `mysite`.
-It won't replace those occurrence with `app` however.
+It won't replace those occurrences with `app` however.

 ```bash
 upgrade-code reorganise --write